+- Capital Expenditure Actual and Forecasts

+- estimated ratio of capital financing costs to the Net Revenue Budget

+- Capital Financing Requirement

+- Gross Debt and the Capital Financing Requirement

+- authorised Limit for External Debt

+- operational Boundary for External Debt

+- Actual External Debt

+- Maturity Structure of Borrowing

+- Total Principal Sums Invested for periods longer than 365 days

-- 4.2 The Prudential Code also requires appropriate arrangements to be in place for the monitoring, reporting and revision of Prudential Indicators previously set. - 4.3 The PFCC will approve the Prudential Indicators for a three-year period alongside the annual Revenue Budget/Medium Term Financial Strategy each year.
+- 4.3 The PFCC will approve the Prudential Indicators for a three-year period alongside the annual Revenue Budget/Medium Term Financial Strategy each year.
 The Indicators will be monitored during the year and revisions submitted as necessary.